digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

   # replace --ide-ledger with --ledger-host and --ledger-port for deployed Canton
   daml script --dar ${SCRIPT_DAR} --script-name Main:main --ide-ledger --input-file ./package-id-script-input.json

-Following this, your script would look like
+Following this, your script would look like:

 .. code:: daml